NINO-Hochbau in Nordhorn 2020

 „Menschen, Mode und Maschinen“

 In the permanent exhibition located in the NINO high-rise building, the museum presents numerous photographs, film and television reports, company magazines, paintings, work certificates and objects relating to the textile industry in the Grafschaft Bentheim district.
 The exhibits provide a comprehensive insight into the working world of Nordhorn’s industrial history.
-A unique part of the exhibition is the insight into the collection of industrial and fashion photographs, which is unique in Germany, including pictures by the photographers Rudolf Bulla, Charles Compére, Otto Steinert, Ferdinand Tesch, Alfred Tritschler and Dr Paul Wolff.
+A unique part of the exhibition is the insight into the collection of industrial and fashion photographs, which is unique in Germany, including pictures by the photographers like Helmut Newton, Frank Horvat, Rico Pullmann, Christa Peters, Charles Compére, Alfred Tritschler or Otto Steinert.

 We look forward to seeing you!